Wangxiaoyue-lab/.github/profile/README.md

 ## Hi there 👋
-This is the bioinformatcs site of Wang Xiaoyue Lab.
+This is the bioinformatIcs site of Wang Xiaoyue Lab from PUMC.
+If you have any questions or suggestions, please contact with us!
 <!--

 **Here are some ideas to get you started:**